 In a letter to lawmakers, Whitmer called Michigan’s work requirement “the most onerous in the nation” and reiterated her concerns about the coverage losses that were likely to result once the program is implemented.
 Once it was clear that lawmakers would not approve the $10 million that Whitmer had proposed to fund a public information campaign and compliance assistance related to the work requirement, Whitmer noted that “it now appears that the legislature is less interested in giving Michiganders the facts and the tools to comply with work requirements than in taking away Michiganders’ health insurance.”
 She urged lawmakers to reconsider the outreach funding, and to also consider a provision that would automatically terminate the work requirement if it becomes clear that a significant number of people are losing coverage.

-The Healthy Michigan work requirement was ultimately overturned by a judge, but SB362 remains in place and would apply if the work requirement were to be resurrected in the future.
+The Healthy Michigan work requirement was ultimately overturned by a judge and revoked by the Biden administration.
+But SB362 remains in place and would apply if the work requirement were to be resurrected in the future.

 Michigan’s work requirement: The details

 The Michigan legislature approved a Medicaid work requirement during the 2018 session (the version that passed is summarized here; the modifications created by 2019’s SB362 are here).
-Although the work requirement has since been overturned by a judge and is not in effect, the following is a summary of how it would have worked if it had been allowed to remain in place:
+Although the work requirement has since been overturned by a judge and approval was subsequently revoked by the Biden administration, the following is a summary of how it would have worked if it had been allowed to remain in place:

 Enrollees could be non-compliant (either not working or not reporting their work to the state) for up to three months in a 12-month period, but after that, they would lose eligibility for Medicaid for at least a month and wouldn’t have been able to re-enroll without becoming compliant with the work requirement.